DHLab-nl/sustainable-recipes/docs/team.md

 <p class="textblock" markdown="1">

 Alain Starke is a postdoctoral research fellow in human-computer interaction and (sustainable) food decision-making.
-From autumn 2020 onwards, he will work on the ‘Me, My Diet, I’ project to design personalized nutrition interventions to support healthy eating habits.
+Since the autumn of 2020, he has been working   on the ‘Me, My Diet, I’ project to design personalized nutrition interventions to support healthy eating habits.
 </p>

 </section>